-In accordance with the AIC Code, the Board has established an Audit Committee, a Nomination Committee, a Management Engagement Committee and a Remuneration Committee, in each case with formally delegated duties and responsibilities within written terms of reference.
+In accordance with the AIC Code, the Board has established an Audit and Risk Committee, a Nomination Committee, a Management Engagement Committee and a Remuneration Committee, in each case with formally delegated duties and responsibilities within written terms of reference.

-Audit Committee
+Audit and Risk Committee

-The Audit Committee is chaired by Mrs Farnon, and its other members are Mr Cowdell, Mr Harrison, Mr Hallam and Mrs McHugh.
-The terms of reference of the Audit Committee state that it will meet not less than three times in each financial year.
-The Audit Committee report on pages 43-45 sets out the role and activities of this committee and its relationship with the external auditor.
+The Audit and Risk Committee is chaired by Mrs Farnon, and its other members are Mr Cowdell, Mr Hallam and Mrs McHugh.
+The terms of reference of the Audit and Risk Committee state that it will meet not less than three times in each financial year.
+The Audit and Risk Committee Report on pages 46 to 48 sets out the role and activities of this Committee and its relationship with the external auditor.